thesystemninjaneer/terminal/README.md

 ```
 ### Build Project

-Generic commands used to initially test using hugo for an API SSG based on this [tutorial](https://forestry.io/blog/build-a-json-api-with-hugo/).
+Generic commands used to initially test using hugo for an API SSG based on this [tutorial](https://forestry.io/blog/build-a-json-api-with-hugo/) (see learnhugo branch for content).

 <details>